dummylabs/watchman/README.md

 ## AppDaemon installation

 You will need to have AppDaemon installed to run watchman.
-If you use Home Assistant Operating System or Home Assistant Supervised, the easiest way to install AppDaemon 4 will be an addon from the Add-on store.
-Once the addon is installed it will create a folder in /config/appdaemon with the needed structure for AppDaemon to run.
+If you use Home Assistant Operating System or Home Assistant Supervised, the easiest way to install AppDaemon 4 will be the addon from the Add-on store.
+Once the addon is installed and started it will create a folder in /config/appdaemon with the needed structure for AppDaemon to run.
 AppDaemon can also be installed for HA Container and HA Core flavors, check the documentation here: https://appdaemon.readthedocs.io/en/latest/INSTALL.html

 ## Watchman installation
 Once you have AppDaemon up and running (check the logs), you can proceed to install watchman either manually or through HACS.
 It is important to have AppDaemon up and running before installing watchman.

-### HACS
+### Install with HACS
 This is a recommended way to install watchman.
 Installation in HACS is done in three simple steps:
 1. make sure "Enable AppDaemon apps discovery & tracking" option is active.
 It's located in Configuration -> Devices & Services -> HACS -> Configure.
 2. go to the "Automation" section on HACS, tap the three-dots menu in the upper right corner, go to "Custom repositories".
 Add new repository dummylabs/watchman with AppDaemon category.